 1. Weather

-The glorious 3 summer months in Canada were short-lived but pleasant and best of my working holiday in Banff.
+The glorious 3 summer months in Canada were short-lived but pleasant and the best of my working holiday in Banff.
 Then when the winter started, I could tell it was going to be brutal!
 For about 2–3 months with temperature as low as -30!
 I love sunny tropical places so it was torture for me.

 2. Housing

 I was lucky because my employer provided the accommodation with my job.
 If I were to look for a place to rent on my own it would have been a little challenging because of the following reasons.
-1. I had arrived in the peak season of June when everything gets booked out in Banff months in advance.
+1. I arrived in the peak season of June when everything gets booked out in Banff months in advance.
 2. Housing is a huge issue in Banff.
 There’s a huge shortage, and housing costs are through the roof.
 Businesses are constantly short of staff because people can’t find a place to stay, let alone on a low wage.

-Most people tend to prefer to live nearby Canmore but commute to work is something to consider as public transportation in -30 degree cold winter can be an uncomfortable prospect which then calls for a must-buy vehicle.
+Most people tend to prefer to live nearby Canmore but commuting to work is something to consider as public transportation in a -30 degree cold winter can be an uncomfortable prospect which then calls for a must-buy vehicle.
 Also, in Jasper and Banff (as well as Field), the job has to come first aka “right to reside” regulation.
 What it means is, you must be employed within the parks to live/rent there.
 Lake Louise has no residential housing – only staff housing.
 And there are no buses in Jasper even if you find a place to rent.

 3. Environment

 Banff is a tourist-centric and in a nutshell a famous party town.
-If you enjoy that that’s great but for me, I’ve done a lot of partying in my twenties and wasn’t interested in people whose hobbies involved drinking heaps and doing drugs.
+If you enjoy that that’s great but for me, I’ve done a lot of partying in my teens/early 20s and wasn’t interested in people whose hobbies involved drinking heaps and doing drugs.
 So at the beginning of my stay, it was a little hard to find like-minded people because of that.

 4. Food